5 Critical Product Owner Interview Questions

 Bonus points if the candidate knows the delicate dance of giving a “no” that sounds like a “yes”.
 For example: the boss asks you to put their number one priority at the top of the backlog.
 If it’s not a ridiculous idea, just not worth doing now, they should say “yes” and show them where you think it makes sense on the Product Backlog given context and all the higher value things that need to be tackled.

 “No” is hard to say to someone who has authority.
-And to address a difficult subject here’s a quote from the 2020 version of the Scrum Guide:
+And to address a difficult subject here’s a quote from the Scrum Guide:

 “For Product Owners to succeed, the entire organization must respect their decisions.
 These decisions are visible in the content and ordering of the Product Backlog, and through the inspectable Increment at the Sprint Review.”

-It’s very common to think of a Product Owner as a requirements hunter-gatherer or just someone that interfaces between the product manager and the developers.
+It’s very common to think of a Product Owner as a requirements-gatherer, or just someone that interfaces between the Stakeholders and the Developers.
 If you’re looking for just a go-between, you’re likely missing the point of a Product Owner.
+Scrum is about delivering value early and often, it’s about being responsive to change, it’s about empirical decision-making in product development.
+If you don’t hire someone who understands Scrum theory, you will miss out on the greatest benefits of Scrum.

 Greg Crown